gabescripts/lua/README.md

-# Addendum
+# addendum
-lua scripts i've made for roblox
+lua scripts i've made for roblox, might add more